Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

         }
     }

-    // whenever `todos` changes, we'll update localStorage with the new todos
+    // Whenever `todos` changes, we'll update localStorage with the new todos
     $: if (browser) {
         localStorage.setItem('todos', JSON.stringify(todos))
     }

-    // temporarily store the new todo
+    // Temporarily store the new todo
     let newTodo = ''

-    // should we show done todos?
+    // Should we show done todos?
     let showDone = true

-    // todo list shown in the UI
+    // Todo list shown in the UI
-    // if we want to show done todos, we'll just use the todos array
+    // If we want to show done todos, we'll just use the todos array
     // else, we'll filter out the done todos
     $: todoList = showDone ? todos : todos.filter(todo => !todo.done)
 </script>